An Iteratively Optimized Patch Label Inference Network for Automatic Pavement Distress Detection: Introduction

 The main contributions are summarized as follows: \begin{itemize}

-\item To the best of our knowledge, we are the first work to formally define and systematically investigate the automatic pavement disease detection task that is not just limited to specific diseases such as cracks and potholes.
+\item To the best of our knowledge, we are the first work to formally define and systematically investigate the automatic pavement distress detection task that is not just limited to specific diseases such as cracks, raveling and potholes.

-\item We release a novel, large-scale automatic pavement diseases detection dataset that is acquired from real scenarios and involves various diseases.
-All the existing pavement disease datasets only contain hundreds or thousands of samples, while our dataset contains more than sixty thousand high-resolution pavement images and involves more types of diseases.
+\item We release a novel, large-scale automatic pavement distress detection dataset that is acquired from real scenarios and involves various diseases.
+All the existing pavement distress datasets only contain hundreds or thousands of samples, while our dataset contains more than sixty thousand high-resolution pavement images and involves more types of diseases.

-\item We present a novel, deep learning-based automatic pavement disease approach named Iteratively Optimized Patch Label Inference Networks (IOPLIN), which can not only sufficiently utilize the information of any resolution image for detecting pavement diseases but also can roughly localize distress positions solely based on the image label.
+\item We present a novel, deep learning-based automatic pavement distress detection approach named Iteratively Optimized Patch Label Inference Networks (IOPLIN), which can not only sufficiently utilize the information of any resolution image for detecting pavement distresses but also can roughly localize distress positions solely based on the image label.

-\item We conduct extensive experiments to systematically and empirically compare the performances of the recent state-of-the-art CNN approaches in automatic pavement disease detection, and validate the prominent superiority of our work over them not only in performance but also in robustness and cross-data generalization.
+\item We conduct extensive experiments to systematically and empirically compare the performances of the recent state-of-the-art CNN approaches in automatic pavement distress detection, and validate the prominent superiority of our work over them not only in performance but also in robustness and cross-data generalization.

 \end{itemize}